httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The server can clean up an upload resource and make it inaccessible immediately after the upload is complete.
 However, if a client didn't receive the last response acknowledging the upload's completion and the upload resource is not available anymore, the client cannot verify the upload's state with the server.
 Therefore, the server SHOULD keep the upload resource available for a reasonable amount of time after the upload is complete.

 An upload resource SHOULD be unique.
-Reuse of a URI for a different upload resource SHOULD be avoided to reduce the chance of misdirected or corrupted upload resources, as well as the potential security issues described in {{security-considerations}}.
+Reuse of a URI for a different upload resource SHOULD be avoided in order to reduce the chance of misdirected or corrupted upload resources, as well as the potential security issues described in {{security-considerations}}.

 ## State